iamali/gd-image-resizer/README.md

 GD Image Resizer
 ===

-A PHP snippit to resize & crop images using GD Library.
+A PHP snippet to resize & crop images using GD Library.

 Useage
 ---------------